KennaSecurity/All_Samples/Download Risk Meter Listing/README.md

 # Risk Meter Listing

-The script is used for pulls details of the risk meters available to an account, and saves this information in a csv file.
+The script pulls details of the risk meters available to an account, and saves this information in a csv file.

 ## Usage Instructions
 Use the --help or -h argument to call the help page below.